 “I’m still doing the day-to-day running [of the business], I’m still coming up with ideas, but having that team behind me is a really good confidence boost,” Alana says.
 “I get advice from Lord Sugar and the whole team around him.”

-The company began rolling out a franchise scheme last year which has seen it recruit around 50 brand ambassadors to set up their own mini-businesses selling Ridiculously Rich products.
+The company began rolling out a franchise scheme in 2017 which recruited around 50 brand ambassadors in the first year who set up their own mini-businesses selling Ridiculously Rich products.

 “The Ambassadors do exactly what I was doing, but across the country.
 They can sell to farm shops, delis, food festivals, farmers markets, etc, and they have all of our branding,” Alana says.